Invasive Breast Cancer

 - Invasive lobular carcinoma (10%)

-- Examples include medullary carcinoma or colloid carcinoma
+- Other subtypes (5%), such as medullary carcinoma or colloid carcinoma

 Historically, ductal and lobular carcinomas were originally divided on the basis that ductal carcinomas arise in the ducts and lobular carcinomas arise in the lobules; it is now known that almost all breast carcinomas actually arise in the terminal duct lobular unit but this classification remains in use due to the different behaviour of the two subtypes.